uspdev/uspdev.github.io/pages/laravel-en.md

 # Laravel at USP: A Crash Course

-Disclaimer: this material was developed within the context of Laravel workshops for web developtment at USP.
+Disclaimer: this material was developed within the context of Laravel workshops for web development at USP.
 Therefore, Laravel commonly accepted or normalized good practices may be intentionally ommited, as well as you may encounter adaptations of these.

 <ul id="toc"></ul>